MikeKovarik/rage-edit/README.md

 ##### `BigInt` and `REG_QWORD`

 `BigInt` is... big.
-This type represents an arbitrarily large integer whose value in theory has no upper or lower bounds.
+This type represents an arbitrarily large integer whose value, in theory, has no upper or lower bounds.

 `QWORD` is unsigned 64-bit value:
 `0 ...
 2^64 - 1` or `0 ...
 18,446,744,073,709,551,615`